heru-wijaya/go-simple-message/README.md

 # go-simple-message

-this project will have 3 API
+this project will have 2 part
-1. GET All message
+1. REST API with post and get message
-2. POST new message
-3. GET All message in REAL TIME using websocket
+2. long live connection with websocket

+## REST API
+if want to test API, you can do

+`go run main.go`

+then import warpin.postman_collection.json

+## Websocket
+if want to test websocket, you can do

+`go run server/main.go`

+open 2 or more terminal and do

+`go run client/main.go`

+try typing on terminal client, and you can see the messages on other client